oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

   - [Create secrets](#create-secrets)
   - [Create WebLogic Domain](#create-weblogic-domain-1)

-Now that we have created the AKS cluster, installed the operator, and verified that the operator is ready to go, we can have the operator create a WLS domain.
+Now that You have created the AKS cluster, installed the operator, and verified that the operator is ready to go, you can have the operator create a WLS domain.

 ##### Create secrets

-We will use the `kubernetes/samples/scripts/create-weblogic-domain-credentials/create-weblogic-credentials.sh` script to create the domain credentials as a Kubernetes secret.
+You will use the `kubernetes/samples/scripts/create-weblogic-domain-credentials/create-weblogic-credentials.sh` script to create the domain credentials as a Kubernetes secret.
 Please run:

 ```
 # cd kubernetes/samples/scripts/create-weblogic-domain-credentials